d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

 :end_tab:

-## Finding All the Functions and Classes in a Module
+## Functions and Classes in a Module

 In order to know which functions and classes can be called in a module, we invoke the `dir` function.
 For instance, we can (**query all properties in the